-If you believe that any University or personal information has been put at risk due to theft or accidental loss, you must report this incident to the University data protection officer immediately, regardless of whether the device is encrypted or not.
+If you believe that any University or personal information has been put at risk due to theft or accidental loss, you must report this incident to the University Data Protection Officer (DPO) immediately at firstname.lastname@example.org, regardless of whether the device is encrypted or not.

 The following guidelines will help you encrypt the most common University devices.